 A rain garden is any landscaping that filters and absorbs stormwater (rainwater) runoff from a nearby impervious surface such as a roof, driveway, parking lot or street.
-Many rain gardens are installed around a raised overflow drain or other overflow route just in case there is more runoff than the garden can easily absorb.
+Water that would otherwise go down a storm drain and be piped directly into the nearest convenient creek is instead directed into the garden.

-The garden can be a simple lawn or cluster of rocks receiving runoff from a roof downspout that has been disconnected from underground drains.
+A rain garden can be a simple lawn or cluster of rocks receiving runoff from a roof downspout that has been disconnected from house perimeter drains.
 It can be an ecosystem full of varied plants, insects and other animals.
 It can be a vast pond, hosting ducks and serving as the focal point of a neighbourhood.
 Our imaginations are the only limit.

 Click on the sidebar links for more information about rain gardens, including descriptions of several rain garden projects coordinated by Cougar Creek Streamkeepers.